-Number learning in children is a crucial cognitive process that has been extensively studied both to understand artificial intelligence and to develop innovative pedagogical strategies \cite{monkevivciene2017pedagogical}.
-We aim to study this process using reinforcement learning (RL) drawing inspiration from parallels that exist between RL and psychological learning theories.
-As per our knowledge, there haven’t been any efforts to model or gain insights into number learning in children using RL and deep learning techniques.
 Additionally, we have developed a robust RL environment adhering to OpenAI API standards, which can be easily extended to further study various aspects of this cognitive learning process or other similar relational and hierarchical tasks.
 Using our reinforcement learning (RL) and language instruction framework, we discovered that agents learn significantly better when language instructions include explicit guidance on how to solve the task, compared to instructions that merely describe the state to the agent.
 Moreover, agents perform substantially worse and often fail to solve the task when only visual information is provided.
 Our model also uncovered an optimal ordering of numbers that consistently improves the agent's performance.
 Based on these findings, we propose that utilizing similar instructional strategies could greatly benefit children in their learning processes.